cornflowers.jpeg

 ~ testimonial by N.K.

-Depth psychotherapy can be as challenging or as comforting as you want it to be.
-Working on your personal authenticity as a person is, for example, perhaps the most challenging level of work, which can include electing to address and resolve your ‘shadow’, or the less appealing aspects of your personality that most individuals make great efforts to conceal, even from themselves.
-This can be very challenging, but some of the benefits of this deeper work include greater inner peace and personal integrity, enduring security and a surer sense of Self, genuine confidence, greater humility, clarity of one’s true values, a deeper and more courageous trust in your own personal wisdom, and an end to the false social masks that we are socially conditioned to wear in defeat of ourselves.
+Depth psychotherapy can be as challenging and supportive as you request it to be.
+Working on your personal authenticity is, for example, perhaps the most challenging level of work, which can include electing to address and resolve your ‘shadow’, or the less appealing aspects of your personality and habits that most individuals make great efforts to conceal, even from themselves.
+Whilst very challenging, some of the many benefits of this deeper work include greater inner peace and feelings of wholeness, greater personal integrity, enduring security and a surer sense of identity, genuine confidence, greater humility, clarity of one’s true values and purpose, a deeper and more courageous trust in your own personal wisdom and intuition.
+And dropping the false social masks that we are socially conditioned to wear, often in defeat of ourselves.

-• Stop comparing Self to others and people pleasing
+• Stop comparing Self to others or people pleasing and start developing the courage to be you

-• Clarify and strengthen purpose, assertiveness and direction
+• Clarify and strengthen your life purpose, assertiveness and direction

-• Struggles with appearance , body image, eating disorders, sense of identity and Self
+• Resolve your struggles with appearance, body image, eating disorders, sense of identity and Self

-• Develop greater courage, personal Authenticity, self-empowerment and freedom from subservience to 'authority'
+• Develop greater courage, self-empowerment and freedom from subservience to authority figures

-• Resolve struggles with loneliness, social isolation, feeling 'disconnected', 'not fitting in'
+• Resolve the torments of loneliness, social isolation, feeling 'disconnected', 'not fitting in'

-• The scapegoat* and how to stay sane in an insane family, group, workplace, society etc
+• Learn how to survive being scapegoated* and how to stay sane in an insane family, group, workplace, society etc

-• Outsiders, non-conformists, unique, shy, highly sensitive or solitary individuals
+• Find inner peace as an outsider, non-conformist, unique, shy, highly sensitive or solitary individual

-• Resolving habits driven by jealousy, rage, and destructive envy
+• Resolve habits driven by jealousy, anger, rage, and destructive envy

 • Address body image problems, body dysmorphia and other perceptual disorders

-• Identify and resolve the underlying causes of self-starvation, eating disorders and addictions
+• Identify and resolve the underlying causes of self-starvation, eating disorders, addictions and phobias

 • Resolve depression, unhappiness in life, lack of personal meaning

-• Explore and identify the meaning of dreams and nightmares
+• Explore and identify the important meanings of your fantasies, dreams and nightmares

-• Psychiatric diagnostic labels - please enquire about specifics at an Introductory Meeting
+• Approach psychiatric diagnostic labels from a completely different perspective - please enquire about specific diagnoses during an Introductory Meeting

-• healing from child and adult sexual harassment, abuse and assault
+• Heal from child and adult sexual harassment, abuse and assault

-• sexual addictions and problems e.g. pornography addiction
+• Manage and resolve addictions** and phobias, including sexual addictions and problems e.g. pornography addiction, promiscuity etc

-**except substance misuse - you must have good control over your dependency, with minimal use of alcohol or substances before engaging meaningfully with psychotherapy
+**except substance misuse.
+You must have good control over any current dependency, with minimal use of alcohol or substances in order to meaningfully engage with psychotherapy to address the underlying causes of your addictions and phobias

 *The Scapegoat